reggiehsu111/PyDepends/README.md

 ```
 - Use either ```pygraphviz``` or ```networkx``` to visualize graph, see ```visualizer/visualizer.py``` for detailed instructions
 ## Graph Visualization
-- For the entire file:
+- For the entire project directory:

 ![](./file_structure.png)